Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Results and Discussion

-The left panel of fig.~\ref{fig3} shows the variation of magnetization of a hadron gas as a function of temperature for certain values of non-extensive parameter at a constant magnetic field $B = 15m_{\pi}^{2} ~\rm GeV^{2}$.
-We observe that magnetization increases with increase in temperature for all $q$-values.
-At low temperatures, the magnetization of the system is close to zero due to absence of charged hadrons and it gradually increases with increase in temperature.
+The left panel of fig.~\ref{fig3} shows the variation of magnetization of a hadron gas as a function of temperature for certain values of the non-extensive parameter at a constant magnetic field $eB = 15m_{\pi}^{2}$.
+We observe that magnetization increases with an increase in temperature for all $q$-values.
+At low temperatures, finite magnetization is present due to vacuum contribution and gradually increases with an increase in temperature.
 For lower $q$-values, {\it i.e} when the system is near equilibrium, the magnetization of the system is lower.
 As the $q$-value increases, the magnetization of the system increases at all temperatures.
 For a given temperature of the system, the magnetization is higher for the case of away from equilibrium.